OSCNWeb/Courts/judges/brian-henderson.md

-﻿---
+---
-fname: 'Brian'
+fname: Brian
-lname: 'Henderson'
+lname: Henderson
 id: 956
-published: false
+published: true
 layout: judge-bio
 ---
 Brian Henderson grew up in Stigler, Oklahoma and is a 1991 graduate of